csparks113/Morse-Code-App/docs/codex-handoff.md

 - **Automation & Tooling (Codex CLI harness):** Provides local execution environment, log capture scripts, and build automation support.

 ## Latest Update
-- **When:** 2025-10-09
+- **When:** 2025-10-11
-- **Summary:** Auto-revealed prompts now show the correct answer after wrong send submissions, backed by a 200 ms verdict buffer stored in `constants/appConfig.ts`.
-Torch teardown now forces an `OFF` command (`forceTorchOff`) after every release (and still logs failures), Morse signal/gap classifiers gained an extended tolerance window, the verdict buffer restarts on new presses, and presses that collide with banner rendering are ignored to prevent audio clicks.
-Forced output cuts, the keyer release signal, and FlashOverlay updates remain in place.
-- **State:** Outputs are stable across send/receive/practice flows.
-Focus shifts to validating the verdict buffer + deferred scoring + classifier adjustments on real devices while continuing Nitro replay drift and high-WPM classification follow-up.
+- **Summary:** Analyzer upgrades now emit a >=80 ms native-offset table and can export spike summaries.
+Baseline Play Pattern (`docs/logs/console-replay-20251011-133707-play-pattern.txt`) still rides around 21 ms audio->flash with only four spikes, but the 14:14 capture (`docs/logs/console-replay-20251011-141417-play-pattern.txt`) drifted to 36.7 ms audio->flash (p95 110 ms) and recorded 20 `playMorse.nativeOffset.spike` entries across unit lengths 60/48/40/34/30.
+The comparison CSV (`docs/logs/spike-summary-play-pattern-20251011.csv`) lists each correlation ID for native follow-up.
+- **State:** Telemetry remains structured and aligned for freeform sweeps, yet Play Pattern needs investigation: share the spike summary + regression log with native, gather a fresh sweep to confirm the drift, and add scheduler instrumentation if high offsets persist.

 ## Next Steps
-1. Capture a new developer-console **Play Pattern** sweep, replace the placeholder export under `docs/logs/console-replay-20251010-aligned.txt`, and note offsets in `docs/outputs-alignment-notes.md`.
-2. Run a freeform send-lesson sweep (mix WPMs, dot-led characters, challenge mode) while logging logcat; document verdict buffer, torch reset, and classifier behaviour in `docs/outputs-investigation.md`.
-3. Review any `playMorse.nativeOffset.spike` traces collected during those runs; if spikes stay above ~80 ms, package logs so we can investigate the native timeline and track the follow-up in the investigation doc.
+1. Share `docs/logs/spike-summary-play-pattern-20251011.csv` and the 14:14 regression log with native so they can review the affected outputs-audio correlations.
+2. Capture another Play Pattern sweep to see whether offsets fall back toward ~21 ms or keep clustering above 40 ms.
+3. If the regression persists, add focused native logging around the replay scheduler for unit lengths 60/48/40/34 to locate the added delay.
+4. Keep running the JSON-aware analyzer (`scripts/analyze-logcat.ps1`) and retire pre-fix logs once the new captures stay on the baseline metrics.
+5. Spot-check future flash-commit spans above ~1 s; the recent 1.83 s commit mapped to a 1.74 s hold, so flag any new cases that lack matching long presses.
+6. Continue watching `playMorse.nativeOffset.spike`; the analyzer now surfaces >=80 ms entries automatically, so bundle fresh logs if clusters persist.
-4. Keep torch alignment and high-WPM keyer precision on watch during the sweeps, logging anomalies and proposed tweaks back into `docs/refactor-notes.md`.
+7. Keep torch alignment and high-WPM keyer precision on watch during upcoming sweeps, logging anomalies and proposed tweaks back into `docs/refactor-notes.md`.
-5. Run the iOS bridgeless checklist once Android validation is locked so we confirm Nitro parity across platforms.
+8. Run the iOS bridgeless checklist once Android validation is locked so we confirm Nitro parity across platforms.

 ### Rebuild + Logging Recipe (Galaxy S22+)
 1. **Stop Metro** if it is running (`Ctrl+C` in the terminal hosting `npx expo start`).